veraPDF/veraPDF-rest/README.md

 sudo dmsetup udevcomplete_all
 ```

-The built verapdf-rest image is notable smaller than just the base Maven image even before you consider the
+The built verapdf-arlington image is notable smaller than just the base Maven image even before you consider the
 downloaded dependencies so the multi-stage build is definitely worthwhile:

 ```